-Tracking links are different versions of your blog post links.
+Tracking links are different versions of the same website link.
 They are tagged with additional information that is picked up by Google Analytics.

-Each version of the link you create is unique but points at the same blog post.
+Each version of the link you create is unique but points at the same page.
 This means you can identify the traffic that comes to your site from each one.

 When I publish this podcast and the show notes on my site the link will be something like:

 - My Facebook page

 - Twitter at least 8 times with different headline versions